 Application Deadline: March 8, 2019

-Mobiloil Credit Union offers eight “Investing in You” Scholarship totalling $20,000 each year to its members who are graduating high school.
+Mobiloil Credit Union offers eight “Investing in You” Scholarship totaling $20,000 each year to its members who are graduating high school.
 Eligible participants must be graduating high school seniors who are members of Mobiloil Credit Union and plan to seek advanced education at an accredited higher education institution.
 (Not a member?
 Join Mobiloil Credit Union today and be eligible to participate.
 Membership is open to anyone who lives, works, worships or attends school in Jefferson, Orange, Hardin, Jasper, Newton, Tyler, Chambers and Liberty counties.)
-This year, eligible participants must submit a letter of recommenation, a brief biography, and a 300-500 word essay to answer two questions.
+This year, eligible participants must submit a letter of recommendation, a brief biography, and a 300-500 word essay to answer two questions.
 The application form is available on the Mobiloil Website.

 - LOCAL SCHOLARSHIPS

 Deadline: Friday, March 8, 2019 (Friday before Spring Break) to Counselor’s Office